tpeterz/BigData_Kafka/README.md

 - Kafka supports **real-time streaming**, which is fundamental to Big Data pipelines
 - Uses **partitioning** to distribute workload across nodes or brokers
 - Messages are **append-only**, which is ideal for logs, streams, and events
-- Enables **loose coupling** between producers and consumers
+- Enables "loose coupling" between producers and consumers

-In our case, Producers do not need to know who consumes the data, and consumers can independently scale or process messages as they need.
+- Kafka enables "decoupled architecture", where producers and consumers operate independently and asynchronously
+- Ourp project uses Kafka’s fault-tolerant message queue, so events don’t get lost even if the dashboard is restarted
+- While this project uses one topic, Kafka is designed to scale to many producers and consumers, handling massive amounts of data across distributed systems

 #### Kafka Terminology